Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 - Florida's games this year have gone over the total in four out of 12 opportunities (33.3%).

-- Florida is 3-4 against the spread and 5-2 overall in games when it puts up more than 25.2 points.
+- Florida is 3-4 against the spread and 5-2 overall in games when it scores more than 25.2 points.

-- Florida is 3-5 against the spread and 5-3 overall when the team piles up over 368.9 yards.
+- Florida is 3-5 against the spread and 5-3 overall when the team picks up over 368.9 yards.

-- This year, the Gators have turned the ball over 21 times, one more than the Knights' takeaways (20).
+- The Gators have turned the ball over 21 times this season, one more turnover than the Knights have forced (20).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.